vacp2p/roadmap/content/acz/ift/acz-research-destination-2024q4.md

 #### Description

-Maintain clear documentation of zero-knowledge techniques that can be easily accessed and used by all of IFT's teams, as well as the community as large.
+Provide comprehensive documentation of zero-knowledge techniques used and developed by IFT teams that is accessible and user-friendly to all IFT teams and the broader community.
+This task is important to diffuse the ZK how-know across the IFT.

 #### Deliverables

 * A notions page to maintain current (and accurate) information on each of IFT's usage of ZK techniques.
-* Organize ZK notes in an accessible manner for IFT CCs to get a clear overview or deep dive depending on their needs.
+* A notions page that organizes ZK notes in an accessible manner for IFT CCs to get a clear overview or deep dive depending on their needs.
 * Write 101-blog on ZK techniques to [vac-dev](https://vac.dev/rlog/).
   * Fiat-Shamir blog post: https://vac.dev/rlog/vac101-fiat-shamir/